 Sol-Deace

 Sol-Deace is an odd little title.
 Originally it was a pack-in title with the Sega CD, giving that system a nice little boost.
-As a shooter it was solid; outside of its redbook audio soundtrack and intro it made little use of the Sega CD’s capabilities.
+As a shooter it was solid; outside of its redbook audio soundtrack and intro it makes little use of the Sega CD’s capabilities.
 But that is okay, a good game is a good game.
-Since the Sega CD game was never sold separately perhaps that is why Renovation decided to re–release it as a cartridge title with a slightly new name.
+Since the Sega CD game was never sold separately perhaps that is why Renovation decided to re-release it as a cartridge title with a slightly new name.
 Sol-Deace is not a title that you run out and buy immediately but if found cheap will provide some hours of entertainment.

 The main mechanic of Sol-Deace is its positional cannons.
 When idle you can position the top and bottom cannon in one of four ways.
 Fully closed provides focused fire, fully open covers the widest firing angle, or you can leave the top or bottom closed while the other is exposed to produce a wide angle shot.
 When working in concert with the various weapons you end up with a system that is more than the sum of its parts and extremely fun to play with.

-In its first half Sol-Deace is a fast paced yet familiar shooter.
+In its first half Sol-Deace is a fast yet familiar shooter.
 There is rarely a moment without enemy waves as the game can be a little relentless.
 The game does a good job of positioning its enemies such that you have to engage its systems.
-While it mostly focuses on wide open fields with turrets stationed out of sight it isn’t afraid to crowd you into tunnels with chasing enemies for an added challenge.
+While it mostly focuses on wide open fields with turrets stationed out of sight it is not afraid to crowd you into tunnels with chasing enemies for an added challenge.
 When stage four arrives and is your typical R-Type style battle against a capital ship it even starts to seem a bit generic.

 Sol-Deace 015 Sol-Deace 052 Sol-Deace 113 Sol-Deace 037